-- Compare physical inventories to the volumes on SAGESS's books on the day of the visit - Verify through sampling that the reserves are unchanged - Ensure declarations have been made to local customs authorities - Audit quality control and/or take samples for analysis by an independent laboratory - Enquire about measures in place, changes in volume, and related facilities - Keep SAGESS informed employee morale
+- Compare physical inventories to the volumes on SAGESS's books on the day of the visit - Verify through sampling that the reserves are unchanged - Ensure declarations have been made to local customs authorities - Audit quality control and/or take samples for analysis by an independent laboratory - Enquire about the measures in place, changes in volume, and related facilities - Keep SAGESS informed about employee morale

-Regarding the specific case of storage in Manosque, where physical inventories cannot be taken, Géosel checks reserves on a monthly basis based on accounting entries.
+Regarding the specific case of storage in Manosque, where physical inventories cannot be taken due to geological constraints, Géosel checks reserves on a monthly basis based on accounting entries.

-If any inconsistencies or compliance issues are found during the physical inventory or quality control audits, SAGESS gives the facility three months to correct them.
-After three months, new audits are conducted to ensure compliance.
+If any non-compliance issues are found during the physical inventory and quality control audits, SAGESS asks the facility to correct them before conducting a subsequent audit to verify compliance.

-CSR risks and KPIs 2019 2020 Target Risk 1: Managing reserves in a secure manner 1-A Have a process to monitor the difference between the reserve level accepted by SAGESS and the level achieved Yes Yes Yes 1-B Percentage of storage facilities audited at least once during the year 96% 100% < 90% 1-C Number of inconsistencies or compliance issues observed during the storage facility audits conducted over the past 12 months 6 4 < 10 1-D Percentage of on-site compliance issues resolved after three calendar months 83% 100% 100% 1-E Percentage of SAGESS reserves exchanged (at storage providers' request) 2% 3% < 2%
+CSR Risk and KPIs 2020 2021 Target Risk 1: Managing reserves in a secure manner 1-A Have a process to monitor the difference between the reserve level accepted by SAGESS and the level achieved Yes Yes Yes 1-B Percentage of storage facilities audited at least once during the year 100% 99% >90% 1-C Number of non-compliance issues observed during the storage facility audits conducted over the past 12 months 4 0 < 10 1-D Percentage of on-site compliance issues resolved after three calendar months 100% N/A 100% 1-E Percentage of SAGESS reserves exchanged (at storage providers' request) 3% 3% Undefined